jpstayfocus/java-basic-and-beyond/README.md

     - use "//" (single ligne comments) or "/*" and "*/" (Multi Line comments)
     - Comments has no effect when you run a code.
 - Variables
+      - A varibles allows us to store a value into a placeholer which we can use it later
 - Primitives Data Types Differences
 - Numeric Literals with underscore
 - Arithmetic operarors